 Class Schedule Assignment: One- to two- page essay on the content of these two introductory lectures and the readings.
 Due for Class 4.
 (4) Actors in Public Policy Lecture 1.
 Discussion.
 Reading assignment.
 (5) Actors in Public Policy Lecture 2.
 Discussion.
 Reading assignment.
 Assignment: One- to two- page essay on the content of these two lectures and the readings.
 Due for Class 6.
 (6) Policy Formulation and Design Lecture 1.
 Discussion.
 Reading assignment.
 (7) Policy Formulation and Design Lecture 2.
 Discussion.
 Reading assignment.
 Assignment: One- to two- page essay on the content of these two lectures and the readings.
 Due for Class 8.
 (8) Public Policy in Action.
 Introduction by lecturer.
 Discussion.
 (9) Public Policy in Action.
 Short presentations by students.
 Discussion.
 (10) Course wrap-up and discussion.
-Course Prerequisites In order to do the readings and presentations for this class, students should - Course Frenchard have a sufficient grasp of English.
-All lecture materials will be in English, and the readings (approximately 1 to 2 chapters per week on average) and Crading Philosophy presentations will be conducted in English.
-Grading Philosophy Three one- to two-page essays on the lecture content and readings (10% each) for a total of 30% These are short essays designed for students to raise points of interest about 0 the lecture content.
+Course Prerequisites In order to do the readings and presentations for this class, students should have a sufficient grasp of English.
+All lecture materials will be in English, and the readings (approximately 1 to 2 chapters per week on average) and presentations will be conducted in English.
+Grading Philosophy Three one- to two-page essays on the lecture content and readings (10% each) for a total of 30% These are short essays designed for students to raise points of interest about the lecture content.
 Course Hours Refer to the "Weekly Plan" above for detailed information on the weekly Breakdown and Out-of- course breakdown.
 For out-of-class learning, students can expect to spend about Class Learning 2 to 3 hours per week (average) outside of class doing the readings and assignments for the class.
 This course is considered as one credit hour which requires all students to complete 45 hours including lectures and out of class preparation.
 Textbooks, All readings will be posted on the Teams or Manaba space for this course.
-References, and Supplementary Birkland, Thomas A. (2020).
+References, and And readings with be posted on the reams of manage space for this course. , Pirkland Thomas A (2020) An Introduction to the Policy Process: Theories Supplementary Birkland, Thomas A. (2020).
 An Introduction to the Policy Process: Theories, Materials Concepts, and Models of Public Policy Making.
 New York: Routledge.
 Cairney, Paul (2019).
 Understanding Public Policy: Theories and Issues.
 New York: Palgrave MacMillan.
 Knill, Christoph and Jale Tosun (2020).
 Public Policy: A New Introduction.
 New York: Palgrave Macmillan.
 Kraft, Michael and Scott Furlong (2021).
 Public Policy: Politics, Analysis, and Alternatives.
 Thousand Oaks, CA: Sage Any additional readings such as journal papers, etc., used in this class will be distributed via Teams or Manaba by the instructor.
 Office Hours and Please send an email to the instructor.
 Contact Information By appointment.
 Please send email to tkach ("at" mark) japan.email.ne.jp tkach at japan.email.ne.jp Other(Behavioral Please keep the following points in mind for this class. expectations and 1.
-Plagiarism policy: If it is found that an essay assignment, points to note for presentation/project or final report has been plagiarized, the student will points to note for presentation/project of final report has been pragratized, the student with
+Plagiarism policy: If it is found that an essay assignment, points to note for presentation/project or final report has been plagiarized, the student will , · · · · · · · · · · · · · · · · · · ·